Non-Academic Careers – Jobs for PhD Graduates

 Your aptitudes as a AHSS PhD graduate are likely to be suited for industries where communication skills are necessary.
 The ability to research and write about complex topics will be in-demand across any number of companies and sectors.
 Also, creative thinking will be highly valued in strategic planning or industries such as marketing.

 There are lots of valid reasons why you might not want to stay in academia after finishing your PhD.
 According to the Higher Education Policy Institute (HEPI) just over 70% of PhD holders are no longer working in academia three and a half years after finishing their PhD.
 You certainly won’t be in the minority if you decide that this is the best route for you.

 There’s no shame in deciding that academia isn’t right for you.
 It can be an incredibly competitive sector to work in, with tough competition for funding and positions.
 Short contracts can also put people in difficult positions with regards to financial stability.

 But the good news is that you will have developed plenty of transferrable skills during your PhD.
 These will serve you well when it comes to finding employment.

 How to make the transition to a non-academic career

 You should invest some time during your PhD for personal and professional development (this is true if you want to stay in academia too!).

 Even if you attend none of the formal courses offered, your PhD itself will provide you with many skills.
-The challenge, when going outside of academia, is to translate your skills in a way that makes sense to your chosen sector.
+When leaving academia, you'll need to translate your skills so they make sense to the industry.
 Think outside the box and take stock of what you are good at or have experience in.

 It’s also a good idea to move away from the long, multiple page academic CV that you might be used to.
-Employers won’t read them and they won’t be particularly interested in scanning a lengthy list of articles.
-Instead, you should mention that you’ve been published multiple times (rather than providing specific details of each instance – you can always provide more information on request).
+Employers won’t read them.
+They also won’t be interested in scanning a lengthy list of articles.
+Instead, you should mention that you’ve had several publications without detailing every instance.